 Step 5: Review and evaluate

-At Brington, we do not employ a revolving one or two-year cycle curriculum; every year, our curriculum is collectively planned and renewed, specifically based on the needs of the children, the world we currently live in and the children’s prior learning.
+At Brington, our curriculum is collectively planned and renewed, specifically based on the needs of the children, the world we currently live in and the children’s prior learning.
 This offers us the flexibility to continually develop our curriculum whilst keeping it relevant and engaging.
 The teaching staff at Brington carry out this curriculum development at planned meetings throughout each academic year.
 This is also when Continuing Professional Development (CPD) needs for staff are identified alongside staff researched based projects.

 Additional links to curriculum documents...